MohamedBishar/VISITED-ADDRESS-SITE/README.md

 Manual Test-Driven Development (TDD)

-🗺 Akan Name Reference Table (NOT USED)
-(The Akan Name part was from your old project and not needed here anymore.)

 Warm-Up Questions and Answers
 Q: What is the difference between creating an object using literal notation and using a constructor?
 A: Literal notation creates a single object manually, while a constructor can create multiple similar objects dynamically.